Quantipy/quantipy3/README.md

 ### Quantipy for Python 3
 This repository is a port of [Quantipy](https://www.github.com/quantipy/quantipy) from Python 2.x to Python 3.

-When adding features to classes such as DataSet, the test suite for DataSet can be run with the command, until the test suite is cleaned up.

-`python3 -m unittest tests.test_dataset`

-The DataSet suite of features are ready for production use, [the batch operations are not](SupportedFeaturesPython3.md).

 ### Key features
   - Reads plain .csv, converts from Dimensions, SPSS, Decipher, or Ascribe
   - Open metadata format to describe and manage datasets